diic-starlink/performance-insights-into-starlink/hugo-docs/_index.md

 ---
 title: Starlink Thesis Main Page
 author: Robert Richter
-date: 2024-06-03
-draft: false
 ---

 # Starlink Thesis

 The master's thesis about measuring the performance of Starlink.
-Written by Robert Richter at the "Data-Intensive Internet Computing" by Prof. Bajpai at the Hasso Plattner Institute.
+Written by _Robert Richter_ at the "Data-Intensive Internet Computing" by _Prof.
+Bajpai_ at the Hasso Plattner Institute.

 ## PDF Thesis